niketagrawal/pytemplate/README.md

 - After the new repository is created in your GitHub account, rename the root directory `project` with your project title and edit the README.md

+- Put the documentation for your project in the doc directory.
+The directory structure is created using Sphinx.
+Refer [Sphinx documentation](https://www.sphinx-doc.org/en/master/) for creating the documentation.

 ## License

 MIT License